HesamKorki/dagster-k8s-deployment/README.md

 The Dagster Webserver UI should be accessible by heading to [localhost](http://localhost) or the domain given to the script if a DNS is configured for the domain to point to the Ingress Controller Service.

-The UI is protected by nginx basic-auth which is also encrypted in the secrets yaml file.
+The UI is protected by **Nginx Basic Auth** and the credentials are encrypted in the secrets YAML file.

 ## Code Location
-Each directory in the `src` is going to be a user deployment in dagster with its own assets and pipelines.
-Here we just have a single dummy asset to demonstrate.
+Each directory in the `src` represents a user deployment in Dagster with its own assets and pipelines.

 ### gldas_noah Asset
 For demonstration purposes it sleeps for 60 seconds so we can check whether the file has been downloaded successfully in the ephemeral disk space.
 It also outputs the secrets and the S3 configs so we can verify their sanity.

 ### CI/CD
-I also made a simple github action that would test the asset, then build the asset code location and pushes it to docker hub if there is any change in the code location directoy.
-This is fine for our CI, the CD however, needs another tool like ArgoCD.
+A GitHub Action tests the asset, builds the asset code location, and pushes it to Docker Hub if there are changes in the code location directory.
+We can use tools like ArgoCD for CD as future improvements.